✦ The Beginning

 School wasn't somewhere I went.
 It was home.

 I grew up in the halls of an elementary school — literally.
 My mom worked there, and I spent my childhood cracking jokes with the principal and losing hours in the card catalog.
+(Anyone else remember the smell of the mimeograph machine?)
 While other kids counted down to summer, I was already looking forward to fall.

 School wasn't something I survived.
 It was where I came alive.
 That feeling never left me — and it eventually became my life's work.